 - higher levels of LDL cholesterol, triglycerides, and apolipoprotein B100

-Some doctors may use a carotid ultrasound as a diagnostic tool.
-It’s not expensive or invasive.
-Plus, it can help predict future heart attacks or stroke.
+Some doctors may use a carotid ultrasound as a diagnostic tool, as it’s not expensive or invasive.
+Plus, it can help predict your risk of future heart attacks or stroke.

-The first step in treatment is making some lifestyle changes.
-You doctor may also prescribe medications.
+The first step in treatment is typically your healthcare professional recommending some lifestyle adaptations that will support your health by helping reduce your cholesterol levels.
+They may also prescribe medications.